-When people are just beginning to try to figure out Ayurveda, they’ll often say to me that it can be confusing.
+When people are just beginning to figure out Ayurveda, they’ll often say to me that it can be confusing.
 My response is that it’s not that Ayurveda is confusing.
 Modern society has pushed us so far away from what is natural that Ayurveda feels like learning a new language.

 But Ayurveda can feel like learning a new language – Sanskrit, to be exact.
 First-time students encounter strange words, such as dosha, mahagunas or srota.
-The extensive use of Sanskrit is partially because Western anatomy doesn’t have names for these concepts.
+The extensive use of Sanskrit is partial because Western anatomy doesn’t have names for these concepts.
 But it’s also because Sanskrit words are formed of vibrations that are healing in and of themselves.

 At Hale Pule Ayurveda & Yoga, which I founded in 1999, we just launched a 400-hour Ayurvedic health counselor certification program.
 We instruct our students that they should know Sanskrit terms, but not use it at the expense of their clients’ understanding.
 It is much better to explain the concepts in terms that the client can use.
 That way they will be better able to apply Ayurveda to their daily life.